 Links can have a positive and a negative effect on the rankings of your web pages.
 This article helps you to get the right links that will help the search engine rankings of your site.

 1. Avoid automatic links

 All links that have been created automatically have no positive influence on the rankings of your website.
-If these automatically created links use the rel=nofollow attribute, there’s nothing you have to worry about.
+If these automatically created links use the rel=nofollow tag, there’s nothing you have to worry about.